MinaProtocol/ledger-coda-app/mnt753/README.md

 and the python3 ledgerblue library, and additionally expects there to be an app file in `./bin/app.hex`.
 This is contained in the release [here](https://github.com/CodaProtocol/ledger-coda-app/releases/tag/v0.1.0).

+`load.sh` and `delete.sh` both contain variables called `TARGET_ID` and
+`TARGET_VERSION`. `TARGET_ID="0x31100004"` means that the scripts are being run for the Ledger Nano S, and `TARGET_VERSION="1.6.0"` means that they are being run for firmware version `1.6.0`.
+Changing to other firmware versions may not cause any issues, but it is currently untested.
+Changing to different target IDs probably will cause issues, but this is also currently untested.